 - Practice self-advocacy!
 If you require special disability-related accommodations in order to participate, request them from the presenter or a DO-IT staff member.

 - Complete individual or group projects as assigned.
 Use time available during open computer labs to complete newsletter articles and other assignments.

 - Abide by all curfews and gather only in designated campus locations.
-In McCarty Hall, please remember that only females are permitted on 3nd Floor North and only males are permitted on 3rd Floor South.
-The main McCarty lobby and library are "open" areas.
+In McCarty Hall, please remember that only female Scholars are permitted on 3rd Floor North and only male Scholars are permitted on 3rd Floor South.
+The main McCarty lobby and library are open to everyone.